 High seas, colossal penguin colonies, awe-inspiring icescapes, migratory whales, warring seals and soaring seabirds: all this and more await you on an expedition that will take you to some of the world's wildest places.
 It was Antarctica and the remote islands of the Southern Ocean that drew the last true explorers to the ends of the earth, the last blank spots on the map to be filled in before the modern age consigned these individuals and their heroic acts to history.
 Follow in the footsteps of explorers like Sir Ernest Shackleton as you venture to the windswept Falkland Islands, the rugged hills of South Georgia and the snowbound Antarctica Peninsula in the company of a modern-day adventurer, famed wildlife photographer David Yarrow, who has crossed the globe many times over in search of transcendent images that both celebrate the natural world and ensure its protection.
-Joined by fellow photographer Andrew James – a veteran of numerous polar expeditions himself – and a crack expedition team, there is no better way to experience the wonders waiting for you beyond the reach of civilisation.
+Joined by fellow photographer Andrew James (a veteran of numerous polar expeditions himself) as well as Richard Symonds (wildlife artist, photographer and kayaker) and a crack expedition team, there is no better way to experience the wonders waiting for you beyond the reach of civilisation.

 What makes this trip extraordinary